Aggrathon/MtGan/readme.md

 # Magic The GAN
 A neural network for generating playing cards.
 The project utilizes a GAN architechture for the NN.
-The specific GAN architechture is inspired by BEGAN (https://arxiv.org/abs/1703.10717).

 ## Dependencies